violetwhitney/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/158-low-and-high-programming/158-low-and-high-programming.md

 ![](images/low-hi-5.jpeg)

-### Terms to know:
-**microservices** — application development where a large application is built as a suite of smaller modular services.
-On IFTTT Wireless Tags, Phillips Hue Lights, Amazon Echo, etc. are examples of microservices.
-**Functions as a Service (FaaS)** — Smaller still than microservices, FaaS uses small code snippets of specific functions to execute a tiny portion of a service.
-In IFTTT, this is done by creating recipes and writing single functions such as “If the temp > 72 degrees, then turn on the fan”.
-**Everything as a Service (XaaS)** — Shifting from selling products to selling capabilities can be complex and resource-intensive. customize their computing environments to craft the experiences they desire.
+### Edge Computing

+- **Edge Computing** - brings computation and data storage closer to the sources of data.
+This is expected to improve response times and save bandwidth

 - **Virtual Machine** - emulation of a computer usually a distinct hardware  software combo
-- **Micro-Services** - architectural design that separates portions of a (usually monolithic) application into small, self-containing services
+-
 - **API** - Application Programming Interface, - keyword is interface that allows two apps to talk to each other, APIs are the doorways, so to speak, that allow developers to interact with an application. “contract” or set of clearly defined methods of communication between various services
-- **Edge Computing** - brings computation and data storage closer to the sources of data.
-This is expected to improve response times and save bandwidth
-- **End User Programming** - Non-expert programming